9 Best Framing Nailers for Woodworking in 2025

-However, using a hammer for a long period of time will tire you out quickly.
-For projects that require driving hundreds, and maybe even thousands of nails per day, what you need is a framing nailer.
+You can use hammers to drive nails when tackling really small woodworking projects, but using a hammer for very large framing projects can take a huge toll on you.
+For projects that require driving hundreds, and maybe even thousands of nails, what you need is a framing nailer.

 A good framing nailer can help you cut down hours of work laboring with a hammer.